arcnet-cyber/linux-program-installer/README.md

   - Ubuntu Budgie✔️
 - Zypper
   - openSUSE Leap❓
-  - openSUSE Tumbleweed
+  - openSUSE Tumbleweed✔️
 - DNF
   - Fedora ✔️
   - CentOS
   - AlmaLinux
-  - Rocky Linux
+  - Rocky Linux❓
-  - Oracle Linux
 - XBPS
   - Void Linux

 Ticks mean theyre tested by me personally.
+Question marks means it might not work on the full version because i was using LIVE iso's in testing.

 If a listed Operating system doesnt work Post it in the issues and I'll try and fix it.
 Just because it's implemented doesnt mean its functional.